theQuert/XPS-9360-macOS/README.md

    - Furthermore, you also have to put [SSDT-CPUF.aml](https://github.com/the-Quert/macOS-Mojave-XPS9360/blob/master/CPUFriend/i7-8550U/CPUFriend_14%2C1/SSDT-CPUF.aml) into [/CLOVER/ACPI/patched](https://github.com/the-Quert/macOS-Mojave-XPS9360/tree/master/CLOVER/ACPI/patched) for working normal after awake.

    #### If your [config.plist](https://github.com/the-Quert/macOS-Mojave-XPS9360/blob/master/CLOVER/config.plist) works with MacbookPro 15,2 , I have put corresponding kexts and SSDT in the [folder](https://github.com/the-Quert/macOS-Mojave-XPS9360/tree/master/CPUFriend/i7-8550U/CPUFriend_15%2C2) as well.
-   #### If you need to generate new CPUFriend kexts, refer to [Commands](https://github.com/the-Quert/macOS-Mojave-XPS9360/tree/master/Commands), and follow this [link](https://github.com/acidanthera/CPUFriend).
+   #### If you need to generate new CPUFriend kexts, refer to [Commands](https://github.com/the-Quert/macOS-Mojave-XPS9360/tree/master/Commands), and follow this [link](https://github.com/acidanthera/CPUFriend)

-   ## For Better Using Experience
- You may need
-   - [BetterSnapTool](https://itunes.apple.com/tw/app/bettersnaptool/id417375580?mt=12) to arrange the position of the windows on screen better.
-   - [Bartender](https://www.macbartender.com/) to add/remove the icon showing on the status bar.
-   - [FruitJuice](https://fruitjuiceapp.com/) to monitor the battery status and usage time.
-   - [Xclient](https://xclient.info) to download some software, for testing purpose.
-   - [Macxin](https://macxin.com) to download some software, for testing purpose.
-   - [Transmit](https://panic.com/transmit/) to access your Cloud Storage and FTP Server.
-   - [Atom](https://atom.io/) to edit profile and programming.
-   - [XDM](http://xdman.sourceforge.net/) works as a downloader on macOS.
-   - [Carbon Copy Cloner](https://bombich.com/download) If you need swap the SSD.
-   - [TurboBoost Switcher](http://tbswitcher.rugarciap.com/) To disable TurboBoost for extending battery duration time when on battery time.

    ## Custom setting the delay between trackpad and keyboard
    To do that you need to edit `Info.plist` in `VoodooI2CHID.kext`:
    - Open the `Info.plist` in the `VoodooI2CHID.kext` with any Text Editor(I use [Atom](https://atom.io/))
    - Finding the `QuietTimeAfterTyping`
-   - Changing the `value` you like
+   - Changing the `value` you prefer
    #### I have preset the `value` to `0`

    ## More Custom Settings